-With the closing of our doors downtown, the museum will enter a year-long “Curtains Drawn” period of programming, fundraising, outreach and building partnerships.
-Pop-up exhibits and lectures are among the events planned across the Pittsburgh region while in search of a new home for our new mission: championing comics as a force for social good through education while cultivating more inclusive audiences.
+With the closing of our doors downtown, the museum has entered a “Curtains Drawn” period of programming, fundraising, outreach and building partnerships.
+Pop-up exhibits and lectures are among the events planned across the Pittsburgh region while in search of a new home for our new mission: championing comics as a force for social good through education, while cultivating more inclusive audiences.